 - Proceed to make your ice cream as directed in this recipe.

-Toppings for your ice cream
+Topping suggestions for honey lavender ice cream

 - Honey Rosemary Peach Sauce